gguillau/Data-Science-Portfolio/README.md

 * Data collection and extraction using Spotify’s Web API
 * Audio feature extraction and analysis from mp3 files using Librosa (python package for music analysis)
 * Regression analysis to predict valence using both song lyrics (NLP) and audio features as input
-* Regression analysis to predict valence using song lyrics (NLP) and audio features as input
 * Implemented various approaches to train and validate models to forecast valence scores of songs
 * Conducted model training, validation, and hyperparameter optimization using RandomSearchCV on four regression models: Random Forest, K-Nearest Neighbors, XGBoost, and Linear Regression.
 * Selected Support Vector Regression model trained on 191 normalized audio features, achieving an RMSE score of 0.16 on testing data, meeting the company's desired model performance standards
-* Learned to use AWS for Machine learning, including driver management

 <p align="center">